lsqswl/rsaencrypt/README.md

 Website
 ======================
-a RSA encrypt tools base 'jsencrypt' which can encrypt long string.
+a RSA encrypt tool base 'jsencrypt' which can encrypt long string.

 How to use this library.
 =======================